 Among the wide variety of storage solutions that are provided by Amazon, Amazon Glacier is the one that is designed to be the most economical cloud storage solution.
 And of course, coming from Amazon Web services, this storage service is also well known for the data security that it offers.
 Any kind of data can be stored in AWS Glacier, regardless of the format of the data, be it a video file, an image file, a single text file or zip files.
-In this tutorial, we will dive deeper into the concepts of Amazon Glacier and understand all the fundamentals of this cloud storage solutions.
+In this tutorial, we will dive deeper into the concepts of Amazon Glacier and understand all the fundamentals of this cloud storage solution.

 Check this Intellipaat Amazon Glacier video :